A Salpeter-like filament linear density function across nearby molecular clouds: A Salpeter-like composite FLDF

+The composite FLDF, combining all clouds and scales, follows ${\rm d}N/{\rm d}\log\Lambda \propto \Lambda^{-\alpha}$ with $\alpha = 1.40 \pm 0.04$ (filament segments) and $1.44 \pm 0.09$ (entire filaments), close to the Salpeter slope of $1.35$ \citep{Salpeter1955}.
+The per-scale slopes show no significant trend with scale, scattering about this composite value (Figure~\ref{fig:scale_relations}b); the Salpeter-like slope is therefore an approximately scale-independent property of the filamentary mass distribution.
+The composite follows a single power law over more than a decade in $\Lambda$, with the combined median linear density rising coherently with scale ($\tilde{\Lambda} \propto Y^{0.9}$) while the slope stays consistent.
+Unlike the single $\sim$0.1\,pc width emphasized previously \citep{Arzoumanian+2011, Arzoumanian+2019}, our multiscale analysis reveals a hierarchy of widths and linear densities that any model of the IMF slope must accommodate.
+Because the composite is fit above $\Lambda_{\rm min} \approx 23\,M_\odot$\,pc$^{-1}$, well above $\Lambda_{\rm c}$, the Salpeter-like slope is determined by the supercritical filament backbones -- the structures most directly relevant to star formation -- rather than by the more numerous subcritical sub-structures.

+Our result agrees with the single California cloud measurement of \citet{Zhang+2024} using the same \textit{getsf} method and extends it to a diverse sample.
+It is shallower than the $\alpha \approx 1.6 \pm 0.1$ of \citet{Andre+2019}, who used \textit{disperse} skeletons and crest-averaged profiles.
+The difference likely reflects these methodological choices, as \textit{getsf} traces scale-dependent skeletons and fits individual filament segments (Equation C1; the two methods are compared in Appendix A of \citealt{Zhang+2026}).

-The Salpeter-like slope distinguishes filaments from more diffuse molecular cloud structures, whose mass function is significantly shallower (${\rm d}N/{\rm d}\log M \propto M^{-0.7}$, \cite{Blitz1993, Kramer+1998}).
-This steepening reflects a distinct evolutionary step: starting from the shallow $M^{-1}$ distribution expected from scale-free turbulent fragmentation \citep{Elmegreen1997}, gravitational accretion onto supercritical filaments ($\dot{\Lambda} \propto \sqrt{\Lambda}$, \cite{Andre+2019}) naturally steepens the FLDF to the observed Salpeter value \citep{Hennebelle+Andre2013} on a timescale of $\sim$0.5--1\,Myr \citep{Palmeirim+2013, Andre+2019}.
-The scale dependence we observe -- shallower slopes on small scales, steeper on large scales -- is consistent with this picture, as larger-scale filaments have had more time and mass available to accrete.
+The Salpeter-like slope distinguishes filaments from more diffuse molecular cloud structures, whose mass function is significantly shallower (${\rm d}N/{\rm d}\log M \propto M^{-0.7}$, \citealp{Blitz1993, Kramer+1998}).
+This contrast is suggestive of a distinct evolutionary step: starting from the shallow $M^{-1}$ distribution expected from scale-free turbulent fragmentation \citep{Elmegreen1997}, gravitational accretion onto supercritical filaments ($\dot{\Lambda} \propto \sqrt{\Lambda}$, \citealp{Andre+2019}) naturally steepens the FLDF to the observed Salpeter value \citep{Hennebelle+Andre2013} on a timescale of $\sim$0.5--1\,Myr \citep{Palmeirim+2013, Andre+2019}.

-The Salpeter slope is not imprinted on any single physical scale but emerges from the statistical superposition of filamentary structures across the full range of scales.
-The steepening of FLDF slopes from small to large scales -- from $\alpha \approx 0.5$--$0.7$ on the smallest scales to $\alpha \approx 1.2$--$1.3$ on the largest -- reflects the transition from turbulence-dominated to gravity-dominated fragmentation as the spatial scale increases.
-We caution, however, that statistics diminish significantly toward the smallest scales, where the number of filament segments with reliable profile fits is limited; the scale-dependent steepening should therefore be treated as a trend rather than a precisely characterised relation.
-Previous studies emphasised a characteristic filament width of $\sim$0.1\,pc \citep{Arzoumanian+2011, Arzoumanian+2019}, but our multiscale analysis reveals a hierarchy of widths and linear densities.
-Any model seeking to explain the IMF slope must account for this integrated, multiscale nature of the filamentary mass distribution.